thecurryspice/thecurryspice.github.io/_posts/blog/2021-12-25-on-finding-your-zima-blue.md

 ## Getting Zima-Blued

-Zima-Blue moments much come naturally.
+Zima-Blue moments must come naturally.
 I have two reasons why getting Zima-Blued cannot be contrived or forced:<br>
 1. I know most of the **conventional(C)/non-conventional(NC)** means to most ends.
 If I knew that taking a certain means will land me up in a certain end, I would have chosen the best option already.
 There can only be two sets in which my Zima-Blue moment lies - either **(a)** I'm taking the NC path where the C path had to be taken, or **(b)** vice versa.
 Our schooling/upbringing programs us to behave in certain C ways.
 It is only through our experiences that we scrutinise all of these C behaviours and choose whether to keep acting on them or choose an alternative NC path towards a selected end.
 So we are already taking care of *(a)*.
 This means that the only paths we failed to take *(b)*, are the ones where we were initially programmed to do C, and we chose to perform C even after scrutinising it personally.
 In other words, we didn't even consider that we can ever take these NC paths, because we calculated that these simply don't exist.
 2. If I can contrive getting Zima-Blued, I will be able to contend that all my non-conventional actions are in pursuit of finding my Zima-Blue moment.
 That's a recipe for unbridled chaos.
 I can kick a dog and say that I wanted to do this because maybe I'll find meaning in that.
 I'm not ready for either the philosphical pain or the moral weight that I will endure while trying to live this way.